dqj1998/dFido2Lib-ios/README.md

 * Fido2Core.enabledInsideAuthenticatorResidentStorage
 * Fido2Core.configInsideAuthenticatorSilentCredentialDiscovery

+# Recovery
+SDK provides device registration by recovery session ID, referer the 'Reg session user' button.
+The recovery session ID is the rid in the recovery link.

 # Passkeys support
 The SDK will use iOS FIDO2 native API (which is known as Passkeys) if set 'passkey_sync' to true on the server.
 On Passkeys, keys are synchronized around devices with the same user's Apple account.